Chrome Desktop

 BroadcastChannelYes (Chrome 54+)Full support.
 Used for cross-tab VectorDB sync.

-Chrome Built-in AIChrome 138+ (Summarizer/Translator stable, Prompt API origin trial)@localmode/chrome-ai for zero-download summarization and translation via Gemini Nano.
+Chrome Built-in AIChrome 138+ (Summarizer/Translator stable, Prompt API stable for extensions since 138, web pages since 148)@localmode/chrome-ai for zero-download summarization and translation via Gemini Nano.

 Understanding the Impact